 - Brave the Royal Ontario Museum’s dark and spooky Bat Cave.
 Look up: you’re sharing the space with 800+ models of 20 different bat varieties!

-- When the warmer weather approaches, swim one of Toronto’s lifeguard-staffed Blue Flag beaches, which meet high global standards for safety, water quality and environmental management.
+- When the warmer weather approaches, swim on one of Toronto’s lifeguard-staffed Blue Flag beaches, which meet high global standards for safety, water quality, and environmental management.
 Centre Island Beach and Woodbine Beach are especially kid-friendly, and the latter offers free beach wheelchair rentals.

 - In the summer, cool off at Splash Works.
 This 20-acre water park within Canada’s Wonderland is home to 17 water slides and attractions, including the toddler-friendly Lakeside Lagoon and teen-pleasing Muskoka Plunge, feared/loved for its 18-metre (60 foot) drop launch and 40 km/hour speeds.